 Who should attend?

 International contract disputes

 Dispute resolution mechanisms

 Competition law – Introduction

 PRACTICAL WORKSHOP – Review of a technology licence

 PRACTICAL WORKSHOP – Negotiation of a technology licence

 Michala Meiselles is a solicitor in England and Wales specialising in international business law, cross-border transactions and compliance.
 She has been working as a lawyer since 1994 and qualified as a solicitor in 1999.
 Starting off her career at Berrymans Lace Mawer, she has since worked in private practice and as in-house legal counsel for local government.
 Over a decade ago, Michala created her own dedicated consultancy firm, which she presently directs, providing business and legal solutions to multinationals, public sector entities and international organisations.
 In her work as a solicitor and international lawyer (operating in England, France, Canada and the US), she advises on compliance (inter alia anti-bribery and corruption, anti-money laundering and sanctions), trade finance, import and export, licensing, distribution, agency and foreign direct investment.

 Michala is also a senior law lecturer at Derby Law School, where she teaches undergraduate and postgraduate law, and a visiting professor of law at Université Jean Moulin (France) and the Law School of University of Western Ontario (Western Law).

 She is author of a book entitled ‘International Commercial Agreements – An Edinburgh Law Guide’ published by Edinburgh University Press (2013) and has published several articles.
-She is presently writing a book on international licences covering technology transfer agreements, competition law and cross-border dispute resolution for Oxford University Press (for publication in 2017).
+She is presently writing a book on international licences covering technology transfer agreements, competition law and cross-border dispute resolution for Oxford University Press.